GabeScott/standard-works-vault/General Conference/1978 April - “Evidence of Things Not Seen”.md

 In this day of doubt and criticism, should we not be grateful for physical evidence of unseen things?
 Then shall we not accept the Book of Mormon as such evidence?

 The chief reason we have the Book of Mormon is that in the mouth of two or three witnesses shall all things be established.
-(See 2 Cor.
-13:1.)
+(See [[2 Corinthians 13.1|2 Cor.
+13:1]].)
 We have the Bible; we also have the Book of Mormon.
 They constitute two voices—two volumes of scripture—from two widely separated ancient peoples, both bearing testimony to the divinity of the Lord Jesus Christ.

 But we have two other scriptural witnesses also, making four altogether.
 They are the modern scriptures given as revelations through the Prophet Joseph Smith, and they, too, declare that Jesus is the Christ, the Savior, the Creator, the long-promised Messiah.

 The world has been so confused by the conflicting creeds of men that the truth had to be given to mankind once again to disabuse their minds and correct their thinking.
 There was only one way in which this could be done and that was by new revelation.
 But to have new revelation requires the presence of a prophet to receive it, for as Amos said, the Lord will not act except through prophets.
-(See Amos 3:7.)
+(See [[Amos 3.7|Amos 3:7]].)

 There was no prophet in all Christendom at the time the new revelation was to be given.
 So God raised up a new prophet to receive that revelation, to publish the Book of Mormon, and to direct the preaching of the true gospel in every nation.